 Although unmoderated research will give some insight into players’ opinions, because there's no moderator to ask follow-up questions, the detail can be lacking.
 Instead unmoderated research’s strength is in scale - allowing you to use measurement questions to balance game difficulty, progression, or look out for retention or churn issues.

 The most essential question to ask yourself before running a study is “what do I want to learn from this study”.
 If it’s a measurement question, consider unmoderated research and thorough surveys.
-If it’s the what and why of player behavior - choose moderated research.
+If it’s the what and why of player behavior - choose Live research.

 How much time do you have?

-Moderated research requires the moderator to pay close attention to one player at a time.
+Live research requires the moderator to pay close attention to one player at a time.
 This is very valuable - and exposes a lot of really rich information about what is happening as they play the game.
 But it takes time.

 Because unmoderated tests don’t require a moderator to watch, many unmoderated sessions can happen simultaneously.
 When combined with quantitative methods of collecting player’s opinions, such as a survey, this can allow teams to gather statistically significant answers to quantitative questions - like asking players to rate sections of gameplay, or looking out for difficulty spikes.